 The National Club Risk Protection Program is a nationally negotiated insurance and risk protection program that provides comprehensive coverage for Associations, Clubs, volunteers, coaches and players.
 It is designed to save clubs time, effort and money and provide enhanced cover and services for the cricket community.

 The National Club Risk Protection Programme is now open.
 This will allow clubs to access their certificate of currency in preparation for local government ground allocation and pre-season activities.
+The programme coverage and limits have been maintained consistent with prior years except for statutory liability cover, which is now insured under a standalone policy.

 Online Registration via the Play Cricket website was made mandatory for all junior cricketers from the 2019/20 season onwards and the insurance premiums for junior participants in junior competitions will be paid on a per-player basis at the point of registration.
 This covers all junior club cricket matches and activities.
 Clubs will not be required to pay a per-team cost for their junior teams.

 If your club has junior teams participating in cricket competitions, the club will need to set up online registration via the MyCricket administration website.
 More detail of how this is set up can be seen here.
-You will be able to set up online registration from Monday 1 July 2020 onwards so it corresponds with the insurance period.

 As in the past, Marsh will be invoicing clubs for the coverage provided under the National Club Risk Protection Programme.
 To streamline the process, invoices are made available immediately upon registration as part of the MyCricket / Marsh registration process.
 You will also have the option to pay the invoice immediately online.